Representation of small ball probabilities in Hilbert space and lower bound in regression for functional data: Preliminaries

-for a fixed $x_{0}$.
+A more general question could be the shifted small ball probability $\mathbb{P}\left( \left\Vert X-x_{0}\right\Vert <\varepsilon\right) $ for a fixed $x_{0}$.
 A stumbling stone arises from the shift $x_{0}$.
 It turns out that, in general, computations cannot be carried out for any $x_{0}$.
 Several works focus on expliciting the set of those $x_{0}$ for which the shifted small ball probability may be computed from the non-shifted one (when $x_{0}=0$).
 We refer to Borell (1976) or Li and Linde (1993) for instance.
 A classical example stems from the situation where $\mathbb{P}_{X-x_{0}} \ll\mathbb{P}_{X}$ where $\mathbb{P}_{X}$ denotes the probability distribution induced by the random element $X$.
-The classical Cameron-Martin's theorem for Bronwian motion illustrates this case for instance.
-Then :
+The classical Cameron-Martin's theorem for Brownian motion illustrates this case for instance.
+Absolute regularity yields :